naa986/wp-paypal/wp-paypal/readme.txt

 == Changelog ==

 = 1.2.3.21 =
-* Added support for PayPal checkout (smart payment buttons).
+* Added support for PayPal checkout payment method.

 = 1.2.3.20 =
 * Added support for email tags in the email subject.